 Well, hey, you knew that.
 What page did you access this piece from, anyway?
 This is the ‘Potterverse UNhallowed’ collection, isn’t it?

 Along with many theorists, I originally thought, prior to HBP’s release, that in the early days of Voldemort’s first rise there probably were as many different individual reasons why people signed up in support of his movement as there were people who supported him back in school.
 We were certainly led to assume as much.
 By Albus himself, too.

-On a closer examination, we discover that Albus only tells us that there were a wide variety of reasons for why a collection of other schoolboys chose to trail about after young Tom Riddle.
-And subverting or overthrowing the legitimate wizarding government certainly hadn’t had anything to do with that.
+On a closer examination, we discover that Albus actually only tells us that there were a wide variety of reasons for why a collection of other schoolboys chose to trail about after young Tom Riddle.
+And subverting or overthrowing the legitimate wizarding government certainly hadn’t had anything to do with it.

-Although Albus gives us a number of different reasons why Riddle’s hangers-on at Hogwarts might have been attracted to his circle, when it actually came time for Tom to set up the Death Eaters, and get down to the serious business of fomenting anarchy, with the exception of a few of his own contemporaries from foreign parts, who he managed to reel in during the days of his exile — or very soon after, Riddle’s earliest followers do turn out to have been handpicked individuals from among the most “promising” of his own schoolmates.
+So.
+Although Albus gives us a number of different reasons why Riddle’s hangers-on at Hogwarts might have been attracted to his circle, when it actually came time for Tom to set up the Death Eaters, and get down to the serious business of fomenting anarchy, with the exception of a few of his own contemporaries from foreign parts, who he managed to reel in during the years of his exile — or very soon after, Riddle’s earliest followers turn out to have been handpicked individuals from among the most “promising” of his own schoolmates.

 i.e., He chose them.
 And they hadn’t the sense (or just possibly had too much of a sense of self-preservation) to tell him no.

 But seriously I doubt that all of his former tag-alongs made the cut.
 And his later followers were, for the most part, merely his first selection’s descendants.
 No one really gave them a choice at all.
 Sirius Black’s spoutings on the subject notwithstanding, it was a very private club.